HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 > Cache-Control: public, max-age=86400
 ```

-Overall, 60.7% of resources served on the web have a cache TTL that could be considered too short compared to its content age.
+Overall, 60.2% of mobile resources served on the web have a cache TTL that could be considered too short compared to its content age.
 Furthermore, the median delta between the TTL and age is 25 days—again, an indication of significant under-caching.

 <figure>
   <table>